A proof of Zhil'tsov's theorem on decidability of equational theory of epigroups: Acknowledgements

 \section{Acknowledgements}

-The author wants to thank M. Volkov who drew attention to this problem and helped to improve the paper, A. Popovich for help in finishing this work and opportunity to discuss the results and L. Shevrin for useful comments.
+The author wants to thank M. Volkov who drew her attention to this problem and helped to improve the paper, the anonymous reviewer for many valuable remarks and suggestions, A. Popovich for help in finishing this work and opportunity to discuss the results and L. Shevrin for useful comments.
+The author acknowledges support from the Presidential Programme ``Leading Scientific Schools of the Russian Federation'', project no.\ 5161.2014.1, the Russian Foundation for Basic Research, project no.\ 14-01-00524, the Ministry of Education and Science of the Russian Federation, project no.\ 1.1999.2014/K, and the Competitiveness Program of Ural Federal University.